Egypt: Egypt under Sadat and Mubarak (1970–2011)

 Hosni Mubarak succeeded Sadat in a 1981 referendum in which he was the sole candidate.
-He maintained Egypt's peace treaty with Israel and improved relations with Arab neighbors.
+He maintained Egypt's peace treaty with Israel and improved relations with Arab neighbours.
 Domestically, he faced widespread poverty, high unemployment, and urban overcrowding.
 The 1986 Security Police riots, sparked by reports of extended military service, led to violent protests, destruction of businesses, and 107 deaths.

 Terrorist attacks, particularly by Islamist groups like Al-Gama'a al-Islamiyya, targeted government officials, foreigners, and Christian Copts, devastating tourism, Egypt's primary source of hard currency.
 The political scene was dominated by the NDP, which curtailed freedoms of association, expression, and political participation through laws such as the 1993 Syndicates Law, 1995 Press Law, and 1999 NGOs Law.

 Cairo grew into a metropolitan area with a population of over 22 million.

-In 1997, the Luxor massacre left 62 dead, mostly tourists, highlighting the continuing threat to security and the economy.
+In 1997, the Luxor massacre left 62 dead, mostly tourists.
+Security and the economy remained under threat.
 In 2005, limited reforms allowed multi-candidate presidential elections, but restrictions on candidates and alleged government interference ensured Mubarak's easy reelection.
 Voter turnout was less than 25%, and opposition leader Ayman Nour was subsequently imprisoned.

 Human Rights Watch and Amnesty International reported widespread human rights abuses, including torture, arbitrary detention, and the use of Egypt as an international "torture hub" in the context of the war on terror.
 Constitutional changes in 2007 further expanded presidential powers, restricted religious parties, and broadened police authority.
 Egypt remained under strong military influence, described by officials as a "pharaonic" system, with democracy as a distant aspiration.